-This report looks behind the NIMBY stereotype and identifies seven specific types of public concern around urban change in London.
+This report looks to understand public concern around urban change in London.

 London needs nearly 50,000 new homes to be built every year until 2035, but in 2015, just 24,620 new homes were completed.
 There are many reasons why supply has failed to keep up with demand, this report focuses on just one of them: opposition from local residents.

-Stopped: Why People Oppose Residential Development in Their Back Yard, looks behind the NIMBY stereotype and identifies seven specific types of public concern around urban change in London.
-The report goes on to offer solutions that address these concerns head on.
+Stopped: Why People Oppose Residential Development in Their Back Yard, looks at the nuanced reasons why people oppose residential development and identifies seven specific types of public concern around urban change in London:

 - An increase in population will place a strain on local services